Novo Ride by Telenav

 Finally, the app demonstrates that Novo’s technology is consumer-ready, highlighting the company’s ability to deliver innovative, user-friendly solutions at scale.

-The driver safety app was eventually discontinued.
+The Novo Ride app was eventually discontinued.
 Telenav’s core navigation business for OEMs was in decline, and the app never reached scale beyond a small pool of users from aftermarket head unit sales.
-As a result, company focus shifted to the promotion and development of the Novo Car Insurance program.
+As a result, company focus shifted to mobile app development for the Novo Car Insurance program.

 Lessons Learned